 This section of Turkey’s coastline, also known as the “Turkish Riviera” or the “Turquoise Coast,” runs from near Marmara to Cape Anamur along the Mediterranean in the south of the country.
 It’s an area with beautiful beaches and scenic seaside towns, like its most well-known and largest city, Antalya.

-Many places here may close during the off season, too, so it’s best to do your research beforehand on what tours and attractions you want to see to be sure they are running.
+Many places here may close during the off-season, too, so it’s best to do your research beforehand on what tours and attractions you want to see to be sure they are running.

 Best Time to Visit The Black Sea Region & Kartalkaya